Updated: January 20th, 2015

 On purchase, receive files + gallery + notes + serial

 Use to create other resources

-The Photoshop panda bear shapes can be used as is (though you can use them as a layer, selection, path, fill etc) but you can also use them as a great resource for other presets such as strokes and seamless tiles and displacement maps as well as exporting the designs to other applications such as PSP and use as textures etc in that application.
+The Photoshop panda bear shapes can be used as is (though you can use them as a layer, selection, path, fill etc) but you can also use them as a great resource for other presets such as strokes and seamless tiles and displacement maps as well as exporting them to other applications such as PSP and use as textures etc in that application.
 They are also vectors so can be used to create strokes 2000 x 2000 etc or 100 x 100, the choice is yours.
-You can apply one design or multiple or use different posed designs to create a complex preset.
-You can use different colors though the end result will always be grayscale when it comes to a brush design.
+You can apply one or multiple or use different posed images to create a complex preset.
+You can use different colors though the end result will always be grayscale when it comes to a brush.
 You can also combine the applications with effects such as blurs etc but best to avoid the seams of the image as that will result in an ugly looking line in the stroke.
 To save, just go to the edit menu in PS and use the define menu brush command.
-You can also save the same design as a seamless tile.
+You can also save the same as a seamless tile.
 To save as a displacement map, save the image as a PSD format file.

 Opening the presets in PS and PSE

 The key thing is to place the CSH Photoshop panda bear shapes file into the presets folder of PS and Elements.
 With PS, the CSH presets can be loaded via the palette right side menu load and replace commands.
 You can also load the presets in PS via the edit menu preset manager and in some cases, you can use the open command to load the CSH presets.

 Panda shapes and use with styles

 You can use them as a layer then you can apply layer effects such as adding a glow or gradient or shadow.
 The styles can all be modified via the layer effects dialog.
 You can also combine the styles and vector as a smart object via the layer menu smart object command and that in turn can have additional styles applied.
 Use to create metallic, plastic, gels and much more.

 Panda custom shapes and use as smart object